Do you tell little lies to yourself about how much you eat?

 - When we don't eat all day as a weight loss technique, it backfires.

 - When we ignore food all day, our body thinks we're starving.
 It automatically goes into survival mode.
 This lowers our metabolism rate so that we don't 'die' from hunger.

 - What happens when we do eat is that since our metabolism is slower, we don't burn our calories as fast and as a result, can gain weight.

 - To protect us from starving to death, the body instinctively 'helps' us store fat.

-- Ordering an appetizer for dinner when trying to lose weight - especially if we've had breakfast and lunch -- is a reliable choice to make.
+- Order an appetizer for dinner when trying to lose weight - especially if you've had breakfast and lunch .

 - If you are trying to lose weight and decide to eat less, don't eat a smaller plate that has more calories than a full portion.

 - Avoid sauces, candied vegetables, deep fried or rich choices.